Tobin Center / Economics Pre-Doctoral Fellows Program

 I am seeking a full-time research assistant to help in related on-going projects.
 Below are a few examples:

-Machine learning algorithms produce a growing portion of decisions and recommendations.
-Such algorithmic decisions are natural experiments (conditionally quasi-randomly assigned instruments) since the algorithms make decisions based only on observable variables.
-We formalize this observation and characterize the sources of identification of causal effects for a class of supervised learning, reinforcement learning, and bandit algorithms.
-Data from almost every machine learning algorithm is shown to identify some causal effect.
-This identification result translates into easily-implemented instrumental variable estimators of causal effects that are free from the curse of dimensionality.
+Machine learning, market design, and other algorithms produce a growing portion of decisions and recommendations.
+Such algorithmic decisions are natural experiments (conditionally quasi-randomly assigned instruments) since the algorithms make decisions based only on observable input variables.
+We use this observation to characterize the sources of causal-effect identification for a class of stochastic and deterministic algorithms.
+Data from almost every algorithm is shown to identify some causal effect.
+This identification result translates into a treatment-effect estimator.
+We prove that our estimator is consistent and asymptotically normal for well-defined causal effects.
+The estimator is easily implemented even with high-dimensional data and complex algorithms.
+Our estimator induces a high-dimensional regression discontinuity design as a key special case.
 We are applying this method to a variety of policy and business problems.

-Project 2: Hearing the Voice of the Future: Trump vs Clinton
+Project 2: Hearing the Voice of the Future: US Presidential Elections

 Many countries face growing concerns that population aging may make voting and policy-making myopic.
 This concern begs for electoral reform to better reflect voices of the youth, such as weighting votes by voters’ life expectancy.
 This paper predicts the effect of the counterfactual electoral reform on the 2016 U.S. presidential election.
 Using the American National Election Studies (ANES) data, I find that Hillary Clinton would have won the election if votes were weighted by life expectancy.
 I plan to extend this analysis to use better data and measure the effects on the welfare of different generations